gryf/weechat-replacer/README.rst

 Installation and configuration
 ------------------------------

 In order to use it, you have to have Weechat with Python plugin support compiled in.
 Than, copy ``replacer.py`` to ``~/.weechat/python/``.
+You can use any of the Python version - both Python2 and Python3 are supported.
 You can optionally create symbolic link to this script:

 .. code:: shell-session